-Manga Classics: Romeo and Juliet - Teacher's Guide [Act Five]
+Manga Classics: A Midsummer Night's Dream - Teacher's Guide [Act Five]

+( '

+Act Five

 Manga Classics Difference Assignment: Uncovered Covers

 Students will engage in a game, identifying familiar books by their cover.
 They will then discuss what elements are required for a strong cover, and what elements detract from an engaging image.
 Next, they will reimagine book covers based on a variety of different genres, before creating a sketch of a new genre-specific cover for their text.
 Finally, students will be tasked to create a cover for their text that depicts strong symbolic connections to the text.